ARION

 Consciousness returned to the tigress.
 Before she opened her eyes, she reached up to rub the side of her nose.
 She felt as if she had been beaten, but she did not recall having a fight.
 She felt wet scratches across her muzzle and she opened her eyes to see blood on her hand.

 Behind her on the opposite wall was the internal hatch with a larger round window of glassteel, but when she tried with one hand to turn the manual wheel to open it, the mechanism was locked tight.
-Releasing her face, she used both hands to struggle with it, but even her enhanced feline strength could not budge it.
+Releasing her face, she braced one foot on the wall and used both hands to struggle with the wheel, but even her enhanced feline strength could not budge it.

 She pressed her hand upon the scratches again, blinking against the droplets that floated around her, and swallowed hard.
 Had she killed and eaten Rocky?
 She had no memory of that, but it would not have been the first time she had blacked out when her feline instincts took over.
 It had happened to her often enough that she had wondered if any of the others experienced such episodes or if it was just her.